meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 ### Relation to ERC20

-This standard is inspired by the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20), and covers all but the "allowance" feature of ERC20.
+This standard is inspired by the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20), and covers all features of ERC20 except unconstrained allowances.
 More precisely:

 - token metadata API: covers the ERC20 functions `name()`, `symbol()`, `decimals()`, `totalSupply()`
 - holdings API: covers the functions `balanceOf(...)` via